itsm1kekay/wildfire-detection/README.md

   - The third algorithm, developed by Mukul Narwani, is a Convolutional Neural Network based off of UNet and can be found [here](https://github.com/itsm1kekay/wildfire-detection/tree/main/UNet).
   - The fourth algorithm, developed by Sai Tam, is another Convolutional Neural Network based off of YOLO and can be found [here](https://github.com/itsm1kekay/wildfire-detection/tree/main/YOLO).

-  The 4 approaches (conventional, ML and hybrid) will be evaluated using the metrics shown in [Performance](https://github.com/itsm1kekay/wildfire-detection/blob/main/README.md#performance).
+  The 4 approaches (conventional, DL and hybrid) will be evaluated using the metrics shown in [Performance](https://github.com/itsm1kekay/wildfire-detection/blob/main/README.md#performance).

 The current progress of the group is tracked using a [Gannt Chart](https://github.com/itsm1kekay/wildfire-detection/blob/main/README.md#gantt-chart).